AutoMiny/AutoMiny/docs/_docs/network.md

 excerpt: "Setting up the network"
 toc: true
 ---
+The network configuration is not handled via the NetworkManager.
+Instead we installed a preconfigured static configuration.
 The default WiFi configuration is:

 |   |    |
 |:---|:---|